codolab/candy/README.md

 # Motivation

-I'm big fan of [TailwindCSS](https://tailwindcss.com).
+I'm a big fan of [TailwindCSS](https://tailwindcss.com).
 But, during working with TailwindCSS, I got some problems with PurgeCSS and class precedence rules.
 Read more about [Atomic CSS-in-JS](https://sebastienlorber.com/atomic-css-in-js)

 So, I created a CSS-in-JS framework that: